jullienl/HPE-Synergy-OneView-demos/README.md

-# HPE Synergy and HPE OneView scripts
+# HPE OneView and Synergy Composer Scripts, Playbooks and Postman collections

 This repository stores a large number of PowerShell scripts, Ansible playbooks and more for HPE Synergy and Proliant Servers.